kay01-kwon/nmpc_drone/README.md

 - [x] Put differentiation of inerital term with respect to $\theta_{est}$.

-- [ ] Complete Plot tool class
+- [x] Complete Plot tool class (Size problem -> It does not work)

+- [ ] Just implement the simple function code.

-- [ ] Make the test code, check the error and then fix it.
+- [x] Make the test code, check the error and then fix it.

 - [ ] Finally check the time that it takes to compute the iteration.